thet0aster/thet0aster.github.io/_posts/2025-07-16-omscs-review-1-cs6200-graduate-introduction-to-operating-systems.md

 This project delved into the intricaces of Linux IPC, including mechanisms such as shared memory and message queues.
 I decided to use POSIX message queues instead of the older System V queues just because the API seemed a bit more straightforward.
 This project also dealt with low level synchronization primitives such as semaphores.

 Personally, I found this project harder than Project 1.
 Slack was my best friend for this project, as students posted diagrams and control-flow graphs that provided a clearer understanding of what needed to be done.
 I often ran into deadlocks attempting to implement a version of the reader/writer problem using semaphores, and it took me a painstakingly long time to figure out why as there wasn't really a solid way to debug the issue.
-But I ended up figuring it out and passing all the GradeScope tests
+But I ended up figuring it out and passing all the GradeScope tests.

 **My final grade: 100%**